doubleailes/girolle/docs/content/docs/getting-started/quick-start.md

 template = "docs/page.html"

 [extra]
-lead = "How to start a Girolle project." toc = true top = false
+lead = "How to start a project using girolle." toc = true top = false
 +++